nullpainter/sanchez/README.md

 All images are expected to be the same aspect ratio.
 If images are different sizes - for example, when using the high-resolution underlays - source images will be scaled up.

 The brightness, saturation and tint are optimised for Himawari-8 and GOES.
 For GK-2A, you may find a tint of `#0070ba` to better suited.
+If you find the clouds to be too blown out, try resetting the brighness and saturation to 1.0.

 ```
   -u, --underlay      Required.
 Path to full-colour underlay image